 - Complex Flavor: The combination of the dried chiles provides a spicy, earthy and slightly smoky flavor.

-- Versatile: Use this enchilada sauce for enchiladas filled with shredded beef, chicken, pork, cheese or whatever you desire.
+- Versatile: Use this enchilada sauce for enchiladas filled with Instant Pot Shredded Beef, chicken, Mexican Shredded Pork, cheese or whatever you desire.
 You can also use this sauce for red chilaquiles.

 - Wholesome and Homemade: Making this sauce from scratch gives you control over the ingredients and the quality, resulting in a much more wholesome and healthy sauce than those found at the store.